Spikes-2212-Programming-Guild/SpikesLib2-Examples/README.md

   - Each interface in RobotMap represents a different port.

 ## How To Use
-If you want to use the example code for yourself, simply copy & paste it, and make sure to change the ports in RobotMap.
+If you want to use the example code for yourself, simply copy & paste it, and make sure to change the ports in RobotMap, as well as the MotorController type when necessary.